NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 computed each time an LST estimation is requested.
 Read [0] for details.

 The SWC depend on each pixel's column water vapor (CWV).
-CWV values are retrieved based on a modified Split-Window Covariance-Variance Matrix method (MSWCVM) [1]
+CWV values are retrieved based on a modified Split-Window Covariance-Variance Matrix Ratio method (MSWCVM) [1, 2].
+Spatial discontinuity found in the images of the retrieved CWV are attributed to the data gap in the images caused by stray light outside FOV of TIRS instrument [2]

 At-satellite brightness temperatures are derived from the TIRS channels 10 and
 11. Prior to any processing, these are filtered for clouds and their quantized